randym/axlsx/README.md

 **4. Automatic type support: Axlsx will automatically determine the type of data you are generating.
 In this release Float, Integer, String and Time types are automatically identified and serialized to your spreadsheet.

+**5. Automatic column widths: Axlsx will automatically determine the appropriate width for your columns based on the content in the worksheet.

+**6. Support for both 1904 and 1900 epocs configurable in the workbook.

 Installing
 ----------